 Presents and discusses basic scientific, health-related, ethical, economic, social and political aspects of environmental activities, policies/decisions.
 Emphasizes the multidisciplinary nature of environmental problems and their potential solutions.
-Lecture 3 hours per week.
-(3 credits)

-ENV 121 - General Environmental Science I
+ENV 121 - General Environmental Science I (4 Credits)

 Explores fundamental components and interactions that make up the natural systems of the earth.
 Introduces the basic science concepts in the discipline of biological, chemical, and earth sciences that are necessary to understand and address environmental issues.
-Lecture 3 hours.
-Recitation and Laboratory 3 hours.
-Total 6 hours per week.
 Part I of II.
-(4 credits)
+Recitation and laboratory 3 hours.